OWASP/owasp-mastg/docs/contributing/1_How_Can_You_Contribute.md

 # How Can You Contribute?

-A direct contribution to the MASVS or the MASTG can be done in many different ways.
-First of all **Create a GitHub account** (a free one is enough) by following [these steps](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account "Signing up for a new GitHub account").
+You can directly contribute to the MASVS or MASTG in many different ways!
+First, go ahead and create a GitHub account for free on the [GitHub homepage](https://github.com/).

 ## Contribution Flow